 If we want to walk in the freedom that Jesus purchased for us – total freedom from shame, we need to start listening to Him.
 And stop listening to the voice of Shame.
 We need to soak ourselves in the truths of The Word of God – he says it there, in verse 19, “if you will only obey me, you will have plenty to eat”.
 Remember, when Jesus was being tempted in the wilderness- he turned to Satan and said “man shall not live by bread alone but by every word that comes from the mouth of God”.

-We need to feed ourselves on God’s Word, listen to and BELIEVE what he says.
-Align our hearts with Him, not with Shame.
-And “disregard” that voice of shame.
+We need to feed ourselves on God’s Word, listen to and BELIEVE what He says; to align our hearts with Him, not with Shame.

 In Hebrews 12:2 we are told that Jesus, as he faced his terrible crucifixion (for us!) “endured the cross, disregarding it’s shame”.